web3coach/the-blockchain-bar/Readme.md

 You start with 0 lines of code and end-up with 13+ branches with complete executable source-code.

-PS: Don't worry if anything on the screen makes sense yet, it will once you go chapter by chapter; release by release.
+PS: Don't worry if nothing on the screen makes sense yet, it will once you go chapter by chapter; release by release.

 ![peer-to-peer blockchain system in action](public/img/andrej_babayaga_caesar_sync_p2p.png)